Grand Tour of Spain by First Class rail on daytime trains

 All Planet Rail holidays are tailor-made to suit your departure dates and requirements.

 For more information or to book now,

 please call 01347 82 52 92

-12 night / 13 day holiday by First Class rail on daytime trains, including 3 nights in Barcelona and Madrid, and 2 nights in Cordoba, Granada and Seville, plus private taxi transfers in Paris from £1,695 per person (based on 2 people travelling together).
+13 night / 14 day holiday by First Class rail on daytime trains, including 3 nights in Barcelona and Madrid, 2 nights in Cordoba, Granada and Seville, and 1 night in Avignon plus private taxi transfers in Paris from £1,695 per person (based on 2 people travelling together).

 Day 1 – London to Barcelona via Paris

 Your holiday begins as you enter to the stunningly restored St. Pancras International station.
 Take your time to appreciate the splendour of the magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
-Enjoy the light meal and drinks served on board in Standard Premier service (Eurostar’s 1st class).
+Enjoy the light meal and drinks served on board in Standard Premier service (Eurostar’s 1st class for leisure travellers).
 On arrival in Paris your private taxi transfer will take you across Paris to the Gare de Lyon to continue your journey by TGV through France and into Spain.
-You travel through the changing French landscape at high speed on this brand new direct train to the vibrant city of Barcelona.
-You arrive in time for dinner or tapas before you settle into your hotel for 3 nights at the highly rated Grand Hotel Torre Catalunya (4 star) ideally close next to Barcelona Sants train station, within a short subway ride from the centre of the city.
+You travel through the changing French landscape at high speed on this direct train to the vibrant city of Barcelona.
+You arrive in time for dinner or tapas before you settle into your hotel for 3 nights at the highly rated Nobu Hotel (4 star) ideally close next to Barcelona Sants train station, within a short subway ride from the centre of the city.

 Days 2 and 3 – Barcelona